Faith In Action: Long-term - Responsibility Steps

 If several children, in Activity 5, identified the same problem, you might suggest working on that one together, if it is feasible.
 If you are working on a problem together you can continue the planning and work in an additional session.
 Meanwhile, you may need to do some research to identify a specific project and some actions the children can realistically take to move the project along.

 If the children have agreed to work individually, doing small steps on their own, all aimed at the same problem, use your newsprint grid to articulate the problem and at least three "small step" solutions.
-Invite each child to decide which small step he/she will do.
+Invite each child to decide which small step they will do.

-For each child, record the small steps he/she agrees to do on both an "I Made a Difference" Commitment to Act sheet and an "I Made a Difference" Certificate.
+For each child, record the small steps they agree to do on both an "I Made a Difference" Commitment to Act sheet and an "I Made a Difference" Certificate.
 Give the children the Commitment to Act to take home as a reminder, and be sure to mention this Faith in Action activity to parents, in person, via email, and/or in the Taking It Home handout for this session.

 Tell the children that once their small steps are completed, they may bring the handout back to you, tell you what they have accomplished, and receive an "I Made a Difference" Certificate that you, and they, will sign.
 Make sure to keep each child's "I Made a Difference" Certificate and that their names are on them.
 You may choose in a future session to make a time for children to share the small steps they have done and receive their certificates from you.
 This follow-up activity is described in Session 13, Faith in Action.